AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 #### Purpose - Focus Order (2.4.3) {#purpose-focus-order}

 The intent of this Success Criterion is to ensure that when users navigate sequentially through content, they encounter information in an order that is consistent with the meaning of the content and can be operated from the keyboard.
 This reduces confusion by letting users form a consistent mental model of the content.
 There may be different orders that reflect logical relationships in the content.
-For example, moving through components in a table one row at a time or one column at a time both reflect the logical relationships in the content.
-Either order may satisfy this Success Criterion.
+For example, moving through components in an online form composed of multiple fields and/or steps reflects the logical relationships in the content.

 #### How to Meet - Focus Order (2.4.3) {#how-to-meet-focus-order}